 All members of the Crossacres community model the behaviours and values that enrich and reinforce those taught through a cross-curricular approach.

 A deeply embedded PSHE education enables children to make informed decisions and take opportunities that will help them to live happy, healthy and fulfilled lives, and develop a strong sense of citizenship within the community both now and in the future.”
-Mrs. Russell
+Mrs. Butler

 “Computing is an integral part of everyday life and will play an immeasurable part in our children’s futures.
 Crossacres Primary Academy will provide our children with the skills, creativity and enthusiasm to live and thrive in a world increasingly dependent on computing.